-Short-term courses designed to meet the needs of industry and the community are offered through evening and weekend career-technical courses.
+Short-term, instructor-led, and online courses designed to meet the needs of industry and the community are offered through evening and weekend career-technical courses.
 Some classes may also be available during daytime hours.
-Students enroll to supplement their present job skills or to explore a new career.
+Students enroll to supplement their present job skills, to explore a new career or just for fun.
 These courses operate weekly, both on- and off-campus.
+These offerings are not accredited by the Council on Occupational Education and do not qualify for Title IV financial aid assistance.